shawn220a/password_generator/README.md

 ## Description

 This is a program that will allow you to have the computer generate a secure password.
 The constraints are that the password must be at least 8 characters and less than 128 characters long.
+You are able to generate a password, copy that password to the clipboard, and clear the password to establish a new password.

 ## Link to Live